Keeping Your College Student Safe

 their schedule on their computers or personal devices if an emergency

-• It’s never a good idea to drink alcohol or take drugs and drive.
+should occur and others need access to it. - It’s never a good idea to drink alcohol or take drugs and drive.

 For students who drink even small amounts of alcohol, it is very important